Jule Brand: TSG Hoffenheim

-She helped TSG Hoffenheim finish third in the 2020-21 Frauen-Bundesliga.
-After progressing through the 2021-22 Champions League qualifying rounds, Hoffenheim narrowly missed out on a quarter-final spot as they finished third in Group C, level on points with 2nd-placed Arsenal.
-Brand played nine times and scored three goals in her debut Champions League campaign.
+She helped TSG Hoffenheim finish third in the 2020–21 Frauen-Bundesliga.
+After progressing through the 2021–22 Champions League qualifying rounds, Hoffenheim narrowly missed out on a quarter-final spot as they finished third in Group C, level on points with 2nd-placed Arsenal.
+Brand played nine times and scored three goals in her debut UEFA Women's Champions League campaign.

-The youngster featured in every league game for Hoffenheim during her two years with the senior team.
-In 2022, Brand's promising form for club and country saw her become the inaugural Golden Girl winner, an award for the most impressive female player aged under 21 in Europe's top leagues each year.
+She was featured in every league game for Hoffenheim during her two years with the senior team.
+In 2022, Brand won the Golden Girl award for being the most impressive female player aged under 21 in Europe's top leagues.

 VfL Wolfsburg

 In February 2022, VfL Wolfsburg announced they had completed the signing of Brand on a three-year deal for an undisclosed fee, with the player to join in the summer.
-Brand won her first trophy in May 2023 as Wolfsburg claimed the 2022-23 DFB-Pokal Frauen, where she came on as a late substitute in the final.
+Brand won her first trophy in May 2023 as Wolfsburg claimed the 2022–23 DFB-Pokal Frauen, where she came on as a late substitute in the final.

-Jule lifted the same cup for a second time in the following season and scored the opening goal of the final as Wolfsburg beat Bayern Munich 2-0 at the RheinEnergieStadion.
-Brand scored five goals in the 2023-24 DFB-Pokal Frauen to end as the tournament's joint-highest scorer, alongside teammate Vivien Endemann.
-In May 2025, Wolfsburg announced that Brand will leave the team at the end of the 2024-25 season.
+Jule lifted the same cup for a second time in the following season and scored the opening goal of the final as Wolfsburg beat Bayern Munich 2–0 at the RheinEnergieStadion.
+Brand scored five goals in the 2023–24 DFB-Pokal Frauen to end as the tournament's joint-highest scorer, alongside teammate Vivien Endemann.
+In May 2025, Wolfsburg announced that Brand will leave the team at the end of the 2024–25 season.

-Olympique Lyon
+OL Lyonnes

-On May 22, 2025, it was announced that she will join Première Ligue team Olympique Lyon until June 30, 2028.
+On 22 May 2025, it was announced that Brand will join Première Ligue team OL Lyonnes ahead of the 2025–26 season until June 30, 2028.
+The German scored her first goal for Lyon on 15 October, netting the opener as the French side beat St. Pölten 3–0 in the UEFA Women's Champions League.
+On 2 May 2026, Brand scored the winning goal as Lyon beat Arsenal 4–3 on aggregate to qualify for the 2026 UEFA Women's Champions League final.